键盘快捷键

 Print[a];

-To package this script into an executable file named fib10, run the following command:
+To package this script into an executable named fib10, execute:

 ./bundle.sh fib10.ksl fib10

-This will generate a new executable file named fib10.
-Both the original script and the bundled executable produce the same output:
+This command produces the executable file fib10.
+Both the original script and the bundled executable yield identical output:

 > ./ksl fib10.ksl